You’re likely paying hundreds of pounds too much on your mobile phone.

 Call your network to see if they’ll negotiate

-Though less effective than it used to be, it’s still worth calling your network to see if they can match or beat the total savings you’ll get from the tips above.
+It’s still worth calling your network to see if they can match or beat the total savings you’ll find from the tips above.
 It helps to do some research first so you know what you can get if you switch.

-Get put through to the ‘terminations’ or ‘disconnection’ team as they’ll usually have more sway.
+Then ask to be put through to the ‘terminations’ or ‘disconnection’ team as they’ll usually have more sway.
 You can even do this over live chat if you prefer.